-North Carolina offers Unemployment Insurance to the citizens of the state for those who have lost their jobs for no cause.
-Citizens of North Carolina may apply for unemployment benefits if they were ‘laid off’ from work.The page consists of information that you will need to successfully apply for benefits, such as the information on eligibility criteria, methods to apply and other important information that is required to file for benefits.
+North Carolina offers Unemployment Insurance (UI) to citizens who have lost their jobs.
+They can apply for unemployment benefits if they are ‘laid off’ from work or unemployed with no fault of their own.
+On this page, you will find all the information you need to successfully apply for benefits, such as eligibility criteria, methods to apply, required documentation, and more.

-One of the parameters set by North Carolina for eligibility is that all applicants must fulfill the requirement of earning the minimum stipulated wages in the base period.
+One of the parameters set by North Carolina for eligibility is that you must fulfill the requirement of earning the minimum stipulated wages in the base period.

-A calendar quarter is a set of three-month time periods used to categorize a base year, as a base year consists of four quarters.
+Note: A calendar quarter is a set of three-month time periods used to categorize a base year.

 To gain monetary eligibility, you need to meet the following criteria set by the state of North Carolina: